ThorbenKuck/WAS/README.md

 ##Contributors

 If you want to dive into the project, just check out the WIKI for coding-standards.
 If there is anything unclear, i am sorry.
-This is one of my first github-projects.
+This is one of my first github-projects and english is only my second language.

 ##TODO